-Strengthening your financial literacy can help you play safer and avoid the behaviours that increase the risk of experiencing gambling-related financial harm.
+Building financial literacy in relation to gambling can help you play safer by avoiding the behaviours that increase the risk of experiencing gambling-related financial harm.

 - You should not use credit or borrow money to gamble.
 It increases your risk of experiencing gambling-related harm.